NGWPC/nwm-region-mgr/docs/source/tech_reference/formreg.rst

    **Figure 1.** Example formulation regionalization for a HUC4.

 1. Calculate summary score for every gage within the VPU that has calibration stats (Figure 2).
-    - metrics to use in composite summary score are specified in the config_formreg.yaml
+    - Metrics to use in composite summary score are specified in the config_formreg.yaml
     - Along with the metric, min and max values may be specified.
-If non are specified, min and max values are derived from the data.
+If none are specified, min and max values are derived from the data.
 If bounds are specified, values outside the bounds will be clipped to the bounds.
     - Whether to use absolute values for a given metric can be specified in the config_formreg.yaml
     - Direction of "better" metric values must be specified in the config_formreg.yaml
     - Metric weights must be provided in the config_formreg.yaml and sum to 1